-Elevated levels of lead, if present, can cause serious health problems, especially for pregnant women and young children.
-Infants and young children are typically more vulnerable to lead in drinking water than the general population.
-You can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes (or until the water temperature has changed) before using water for drinking or cooking.
+Plumbing components in homes may still contain lead materials.
+You can minimize your risk of potential lead exposure by identifying and removing lead materials in your home.
+Before drinking tap water, flush your tap for several minutes (or until the water temperature has changed) before using water for drinking or cooking.
+You can also use a filter certified by an American National Standards Institute accredited certifier to remove lead from drinking water.

 If you are concerned about lead levels in your water, you may wish to have your water tested.
 Additional information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the USEPA's Safe Drinking Water Hotline (800) 426-4791, or at www.epa.gov/lead.